gabmeow/CubixOS/README.md

-# CubixOS
+# Cubix
-## What is CubixOS?
+## What is Cubix?
-CubixOS is an open source operating system created the first of July 2022, we're still building it and we hope you'll like it
+Cubix is an open source operating system created the first of July 2022, we're still building it and we hope you'll like it

-## Why CubixOS?
+## Why Cubix?
 Because it's easy to use, simple and perfect.

 # CHANGELOG